 Computers are chess masters.
 In this highly mathematical game, a geometric grid of squares partitions the board, and chess pieces move in a variety of linear directions (see the figure below).
 Computer-chess software must include rules and a variety of mathematically logical strategies, making the computer a formidable chess opponent.

 Numerical weather prediction (NWP) is the name of the "game" of creating a weather forecast on a computer.
 In the geometric spirit of chess, the rules of NWP are very mathematical, derived from a set of complex equations that relate meteorological variables such as air pressure, temperature, air density, moisture, wind, and vertical motion.
-Meteorologists call a list of mathematical instructions that produces a virtual weather forecast a computer model, or just a model for short.
+Meteorologists refer to a list of mathematical instructions that produces a virtual weather forecast as a computer model, or, more simply, a model.